in28minutes/spring-unit-testing-with-junit-and-mockito/readme.md

   - Approach to the Multiple Layers Part

+- Tip : Keep an eye on performance!
 - Tip : Using @MockBean to mock out dependencies you do not want to talk to!
 - Tip : Seperate Test Configuration
   - src/test/resources/application.properties